By Boyce Thompson

 The beauty of a crawlspace foundation, compared to a slab, is that you can access mechanical, plumbing, and even electrical systems with relative ease.
 That’s because these systems are run through crawlspace, which is typically at least two feet high so that you can get under the house to do the work.
 With a crawlspace foundation, your builder pours foundation footings and walls support the house.
 Local codes may call for installing a capillary break on the top of the footing and between the foundation wall and framing.

 Crawlspace foundations, which account for about 15 percent of new homes, may be the best choice for a sloped lot, since footings can be used to level the home’s flooring.
 Soils like red clay almost always require one because they aren’t strong enough to support a cement slab.
 Crawlspaces may also prove the best option in flood-prone areas, since they keep the house elevated above ground level.
 But the first floor needs to be elevated above flood plain levels published by the Federal Emergency Management Agency.
-This chic modern farmhouse, plan 929-1054, comes standard with a crawlspace foundation, though a basement is also available.
+Below, you will see a modern farmhouse (for DIY farmhouse decorating ideas, check out this blog from HGTV) that comes standard with a crawlspace foundation, though a basement is also available.

-Here's an elevated cottage plan, 890-1 that features a distinctive crawlspace foundation.
+Plan 890-1 (below) is an elevated modern cottage house plan that features a distinctive crawlspace foundation.

 It’s even easier to install and maintain mechanical systems in basements, of course.
 They make an ideal location for heaters, air conditioners, and electrical equipment, especially when carefully insulated and conditioned.
 They can also hold fun recreational spaces like wet bars, family rooms, guest suites, and even sport courts!

 If you are building in a cold climate, you may have to dig below the frost level – a good four feet in many regions – to pour footings.
 In that case, you can bite the bullet, dig a little deeper, and build a full basement.
 Though it will add thousands of dollars to the cost of your home, basements add comparatively cheap living space.
-They are particularly attractive on sloped lots that allow you to walk out to the backyard (see Walkout Basement House Plans here).
+They are particularly attractive on sloped lots that allow you to walk out to the backyard (check out these hillside havens from Builder Online).
 The configuration also provides more natural light.
-Plan 453-22 is perfect for a mountain location and is designed with a walkout basement.
+Plan 117-887 is perfect for a mountain location and is designed with a walkout basement.

-Here's another plan with impressive living space in the walkout basement: plan437-88.
+Plan 437-88 (below) is another plan with impressive living space in the walkout basement.

 Basements need to be treated like other living spaces within the home so that they aren’t cold and damp.
 Basement walls should be cloaked with air-tight, foam insulation.
 The idea is to prevent warm, moist interior air from contacting cold basement surfaces.
 Otherwise condensation and wetting will result.
 Providing rigid insulation under basement floor slabs has also been proven to improve comfort and avoid moisture damage.
 Building Science Corporation recommends applying a polyethylene vapor barrier over the rigid insulation and in direct contact with the concrete slab.
 You may not want to build a basement on lots with high water tables or shallow bedrock or boulders.